orgrim/pg_back/README.md

 passphrase.
 To encrypt files, use the `--encrypt` option along with the `--cipher-pass` option or `PGBK_PASSPHRASE` environment variable to specify the passphrase.
 When `encrypt` is set to true in the configuration file, the `--no-encrypt` option allows to disable encryption on the command line.
+By default, unencrypted source files are removed when they are successfully encrypted.
+Use the `--encrypt-keep-src` option to keep them or `--no-encrypt-keep-src` to force remove them and override the configuration file.

 Encrypted files can be decrypted with the correct passphrase and the `--decrypt` option.
 When `--decrypt` is present on the command line, dumps are